 Fragmented and incomplete product knowledge, especially with contracted research, supplier materials, production equipment, can hinder progress.

-For any product right from conceptualisation to its commercialisation there are endless chain of communications between both internal and external teams.
-Knowledge is shared both in structured and unstructured form but not curated in a central platform.
-In some cases though it's partly curated there is no uniform way to access, search and extract the knowledge out of it.
+For any product there’s an endless chain of communication between internal and external teams.
+Knowledge is shared both in structured and unstructured forms but rarely curated on a central PLM platform.

-Having a collaborative product development platform which supports structured transactional data like - specifications, formulations, labelling etc. semi-structured machine data like - tests, test results etc. and unstructured data like - documents, images, packaging etc. with powerful sophisticated search will enhance your knowledge discovery by multi-fold.
+Having a collaborative PLM deployment that supports structured transactional data (specifications, formulations, labeling), semi-structured machine data (tests, results), and unstructured data (documents, images, packaging), along with powerful search capabilities, enhances knowledge discovery multifold.

-Uncertainty stemming from changing product roadmaps, business models, company structures, and mergers/acquisitions can disrupt PLM projects.
+Uncertainty stemming from changing product roadmaps, business models, company structures, and mergers/acquisitions can disrupt PLM implementation projects.

-In a competitive and volatile market - product strategies change, new business models evolve, products get acquired or divested, all these impact the organisation ability to respond rapidly to these events.
+In a competitive and volatile market, product strategies evolve, new business models emerge, and products get acquired or divested - all impacting an organisation’s ability to respond rapidly.

 In nutshell business need to adopt a centralised cloud managed adaptable PLM platform with collaborative and integration capabilities to overcome the key challenges.